surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

 a) how to join EC2 launched in an Autoscaling group automatically into an existing AD(Active Directory.).
 b) Further to above, if an EC2 within ASG gets terminated, then the EC2 hostname added as AD(Active Directory) object should be removed from Active Directory.

+The AD joining PoC is completed using SSM.
+-  New instance in ASG becomes part of the AD domain.
+- SSM document retrieves the new associations.- New instance in ASG gets a new hostname
+- New instance can be accessed using the specified password as well as AD creds.
+I then started with the approach of removing the terminated EC2 from AD.
+The way I am approaching is as follows:
+- A terminated instance is notified and then I am implementing a powershell script which reads this notification and removes from AD.
+- This script can be set as a scheduled task.

 ### Join Approach:
 1. Mainly follow [this](https://aws.amazon.com/blogs/security/how-to-configure-your-ec2-instances-to-automatically-join-a-microsoft-active-directory-domain/) document.
 However, while following this document, below are more details that will help achieve the result.
 2. Prerequistes:<br />